Kp0c/crime-topography/README.md

 `main.js` wires all the components together.

-`event.service.js` is responsible for receiving data from the server and mutating it into more convenient format.
+`event.service.js` is responsible for receiving data from the server and mutating it into more convenient formats.

 `constants.js` contains generic constants for the app.